 Beer and Baseball.
 To many of us, the two go hand-in-hand.
 No Globe Life Field visitor’s guide could be complete without a discussion on the micro-breweries in the area around the Rangers new stadium!

 There are 3 craft breweries located in Arlington, Texas, with over 50 others located throughout the DFW Metroplex.
-In downtown Arlington, less than a 5 minute drive from Globe Life Field, you’ll find both Legal Draft Beer Company and Division Brewing.
-Both offer a good selection of quality beers.
+In downtown Arlington, less than a 5 minute drive from Globe Life Field, you’ll find both Division Brewing, and an outlet for Bishop Cider, Cidercade.

 Division Brewing – Arlington’s First

-Division Brewing is Arlington’s first locally owned and operated brewery prides themselves on quality, creativity, and variety.
+Division Brewing is Arlington’s first locally owned and operated brewery, and is known for quality, creativity, and variety.
 They usually have 15-20 beers on tap, all brewed onsite in small batches.
 The taproom is low-frills, but has garage doors and a patio with shade to enjoy the Texas weather.
 The staff is friendly & knowledgeable, and there are enough interesting/unique beers on tap that a flight (maybe 2) is your best option.
 Beers range from blondes and IPAs, to stouts and sours.
 You’ll be hard-pressed to find Division’s beers in local distribution, but they sell beer to go in the taproom.

 Revolver Brewing BLDG 5 Brewery and Taproom – next to the stadium

-Revolver Brewing of Granbury, Texas has opened a brewpub/outpost at Texas Live!, right next to the Rangers new stadium.
-“Revolver Brewing BLDG 5 Brewery and Taproom” opened in February 2020.
-There’s a small-batch pilot brewing system on site, brewing up experimental offerings.
-Their well-known and widely distributed beers, such as Blood and Honey, are also available on tap.
+Right next to Globe Life Field, Revolver Brewing of Granbury, Texas has opened a outpost inside Texas Live!
+“Revolver Brewing BLDG 5 Brewery and Taproom” has a small-batch pilot brewing system on site, brewing up experimental offerings.
+Usually, there’s about a dozen beers on tap, nearly all of them only available at this outpost.

 Other Places to Visit When in Arlington Texas